 - 1.42.
 As shown in Table 1-1, the Application Site is not located within or directly adjacent to any European Designated site. - 1.43.
-Three SPAs are located within 15km of the Application Site, these being the River Suck Callows SPA, River Little Brosna Callows SPA and Middle Shannon Callows SPA.
+Four SPAs are located within 15km of the Application Site, these being the River Suck Callows SPA, River Little Brosna Callows SPA, Middle Shannon Callows SPA and Lough Derg (Shannon) SPA.
 Each of these SPAs have been designated to protect an assemblage of waterbirds and wetland habitat.
 It is considered that there is potential for these birds to utilise habitats within the Application Sites, therefore these SPAs will be considered further in this assessment. - 1.44.
-Four SACs are within 15km of the Application Site, these being the River Shannon Callows SAC, Glenloughaun Esker SAC, Redwood Bog SAC and Ardgraigue Bog SAC.
+Six SACs are within 15km of the Application Site, these being the Ardgraigue Bog SAC, Glenloughaun Esker SAC, River Shannon Callows SAC, Redwood Bog SAC, Lough Derg North-east Shore SAC and Barroughter Bog SAC.
 The River Shannon Callows SAC was assessed for connectivity, and it was concluded that ecological connectivity exists from the SAC to the Application Site due to its highly mobile qualifying feature, otter.
-Therefore, the River Shannon Callows SAC will be considered further in this assessment. - 1.45.
-The Glenloughaun Esker SAC, Redwood Bog SAC and Ardgraigue Bog SAC are all designated for terrestrial habitats and are all more than 4km from the Application Site.
+Therefore, the River Shannon Callows SAC will be considered further in this assessment.
+Lough Derg, North-east Shore SAC was briefly assessed for connectivity, and it was concluded that limited hydrological connectivity exists from the SAC to the Application Site due to the Ardultagh stream that intersects the site.
+Although this stream travels for 26.85km south before it reaches the SAC, it has been scoped in and has been assessed within the Stage 2 section of this report. - 1.45.
+The Ardgraigue Bog SAC, Glenloughaun Esker SAC, Redwood Bog SAC and Barroughter Bog SAC are all designated for terrestrial habitats and are all more than 3.5km from the Application Site.
 No hydrological or ecological connectivity exists between these SACs and the Application Site.
 Where connectivity does not exist, there are no pathways for likely impacts, therefore the European Designated sites within the study area that do not have connectivity with the Application Site will not be considered further within this assessment. - 1.46.
-Given the potential for connectivity between the Proposed Amendment and one or more of the above Natura Designated Sites, it has been deduced that progression to a Stage 2 Natura Impact Statement is necessary in order to assess the impact of proposal on the integrity of the European Designated sites with connectivity, considering the conservation objectives of such sites and its ecological structure and function.
-As such mitigation measures have been included within the following sections of this report.
+Given the potential for connectivity between the Amended Development and one or more of the above European Designated Sites, it has been deduced that progression to a Stage 2 Natura Impact Statement is necessary in order to assess the impact of proposal on the integrity of the European Designated sites with connectivity, considering the conservation objectives of such sites and its ecological structure and function.
+As such, mitigation measures have been included within the following sections of this report.